gaurav-rattan/gaurav-rattan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research is mainly focused on the domain of *graphs and networks*, in particular,
+My research is mainly focused on the domain of *graphs and networks*, such as

 * **Algorithms, Logic and Complexity** for Graphs
-  * Graph Homomorphisms
+  * *Graph Isomorphisms*
-  * Graph Isomorphisms
+  * *Graph Homomorphisms*

 * Theory and Applications of **Learning on Graphs**
   * Design and Analysis of *Graph Neural Networks*

 Click on the above links to find representative papers.

-<div style="text-align: justify"> Since May 2024, I am an assistant professor at the University of Twente in the Department of Applied Mathematics.
+<div style="width:100 ptx; text-align: justify"> Since May 2024, I am an assistant professor at the University of Twente in the Department of Applied Mathematics.
 Previously, I was a postdoc at TU Darmstadt in the group of Pascal Schweitzer and a DFG Eigene Stelle researcher at RWTH Aachen in the group of Martin Grohe.
 Earlier, I did my PhD at IMSc Chennai and my B. Tech. at IIT Bombay. </div>